Model: Notation

 \mathrm{Base}_{\mathrm{subscript}, \mathrm{index}_1, \mathrm{index}_2, \dots}^{\mathrm{superscript}_1, \mathrm{superscript}_2, \dots}

 Base Names, Superscripts, Subscripts, and Indices for all variables appearing within your Equation System need to be entered into your Notation with the help of the Notation editor (Figure 1).
+Table 1 explains the entries of the notation editor.

 Figure 1: The Notation editor inside MOSAICmodeling lets you enter base names, superscripts, subscripts, and Indices describing your model.
 Engineering Units can be preassigned to Variable Names optionally.
 Note that this editor might look differently depending on your operating system.